Rewardable Entities

 program.
 Further, they exist

 under a collection that is managed by the Maker of that entity.
-The easiest way to fetch all helium
+The easiest way to fetch all Helium

 entities for a given wallet is to filter by the helium-entity-manager-creator